MicrosoftDocs/powerapps-docs/powerapps-docs/teams/customize-sample-apps.md

 If you want to quickly edit the data in the app, you can open the table and modify or delete data.

 > [!CAUTION]
-> Sample apps uses several related tables, such as Area Inspection Locations and Area Inspection Location Types for Inspection app.
+> Sample app templates uses several related tables, such as Area Inspection Locations and Area Inspection Location Types for Inspection app.
 Use caution when deleting records from the tables without checking data relationship and dependencies.

 1. Open the sample app (for example, **Inspection**) in [Power Apps Studio](#open-the-sample-app-in-power-apps-studio).